trung-hn/python-tips-and-tricks/README.md

 ### Multiple Statements on 1 line

-Although in Python, we don't use `;` often, it can help with writing multiple lines of code on one line like this:
+Although in Python, we don't use `;` often, it can help with writing multiple lines of code on the same line like this:

 ```python
 a = 3; b = 10; c = "--"